basnijholt/nijho.lt/content/post/setting-up-macos/index.md

 #### LICEcap 🖥️🎥
 A lightweight screen capture tool, allowing you to create animated GIFs directly from your desktop.
 *   Install with `brew install --cask licecap`

+#### eqMac 🎚️🎶
+An open-source audio equalizer for macOS, enhancing your listening experience with customizable presets and manual adjustments.
+*   Install with `brew install --cask eqmac`

 #### MusicBrainz Picard 🎵🔖
 An open-source music tagger, using the MusicBrainz database to automatically update and organize your audio files' metadata.